Fill in the contact form below and we will get in touch with you to discuss your requirements

 Choosing Your Table Cloth

 Choose your tablecloth based on your dinnerware.
 If you have patterned dinnerware, choose a plain tablecloth.
-If you have plain,
+If you have plain, single-colored dinnerware, you can choose a patterned tablecloth.

 To prevent stains on your table and reduce clanging from dishes and cutlery, consider using a plastic pad under the table cloth.